Wilson Cole Spotlight

 AC: What has changed in the staffing and recruiting industries since you have gotten started?

-WC: The biggest things we have seen shift in staffing is the way people view staffing.
+WC: The biggest thing we have seen a shift in staffing is the way people view staffing.
 When I first got started, temporary jobs were something you did when you first got started or lost your job.
 It was a transition period.
-With the newer generations, they love flexibility and temp work offers that to them.
+With the newer generations, they love the flexibility, and temp work offers that to them.
 With the recruiting industry, I have seen a huge jump in backdoor hires.
 I think this might have been going on all along, but now we can finally track when people do it.
 With our BDH software, we have located $20,000,000 just in the last 3 years in backdoor placement fees.
 Going off of this, recruiters have done an amazing job using the tools they are given like LinkedIn and Monster to better the companies and make more money.

-AC: I have a couple questions that are a little more personal for everyone to get to know you better.
+AC: I have a couple of questions that are a little more personal for everyone to get to know you better.
 They all go over your secrets to success.
 First, what is your next big move?